 There will likely also be more focus on dual-use technologies, such as the anonymity network Tor, and their benefits or detriments to privacy and security.

 The boom in smart devices will continue as the world becomes more and more connected.
-In fact, connected devices are expected to outnumber connected people six to one by 2020.
+In fact, connected devices are expected to outnumber connected people six to one (PDF) by 2020.
 As more devices go online, it's safe to expect an accompanying boom of hacks.
 Some will stem from criminals, some from savvy consumers who want more control over their devices.

 Security will remain a cost to companies—not a top priority.
 Why?
 Persistent, unanswered questions make it hard for a company to make the right decisions: How much security is enough?
 How much should be spent?
 Should security be run internally or outsourced?
 What tools and people are most effective?
 Smaller companies and new products are likely to wait until some of these questions have answers or until the threat is real for them—in other words, until it's too late.

 Individuals will continue trading security for convenience.
 For example, they'll favor easy access to data more than security.
 This preference has ripple effects: Without sufficient demand, companies are that much less likely to make necessary investments in security.